About Alternative Endings

 I am owner and director of Alternative Endings.
 I have had a career-long fascination with understanding how we can improve the impact and effectiveness of the good work that people do for each other and for the natural world.

-I have a special interest in landscape-scale conservation and environment programmes, supporting and engaging the partnerships and community of these places.
-My consulting approaches use collective impact and collaborative design thinking to analyse problems, test ideas and to grow resilient effective people and organisations.
+I work for public good outcomes, with a special interest in bringing together people and place.
+My consulting approaches use a range of tools, curated specially for each client and each unique situation to analyse problems, test ideas and to grow resilient effective people and organisations.
 I work throughout New Zealand and the Pacific and have been consulting in these fields since 2000.

 Along with training in community-based social marketing, collaborative stakeholder engagement, facilitation and coaching, I have an MSc in Protected Landscape Management, a BSc in Ecology, and a Diploma in Te Reo Māori (Te Wananga o Aotearoa).